British Army during the Victorian Era: Officers

-Between 1815 and 1914, the training and selection of officers in the British Army was heavily influenced by social class, with the majority of officers coming from the aristocracy and gentry.
-The authority of officers was generally based on their character and social status rather than on their professional competence or formal military training.
-This social background enabled them to lead troops who usually came from more modest, rural backgrounds, and many officers regarded military service as a natural continuation of their elite rural activities.
-Until the Crimean War, there were minimal requirements for the training or education of officers, as personal character was valued more highly than military skills.
-The purchase system, which allowed officers to buy their commissions and promotions, further diminished the importance of professional qualifications.
+Between 1815 and 1914, the training and selection of officers in the British Army were largely determined by social background, with the majority of officers hailing from the nobility and the gentry.
+The officers’ authority rested more on their character and social status than on their professional competence or military training.
+Their social background enabled them to lead troops who mostly came from more modest, rural backgrounds, so that many officers regarded military service as a natural extension of their authority over the lower classes.
+Until the Crimean War, there were minimal requirements regarding the training or education of officers, as personal character was valued more highly than military skills.
+The system of purchase, which allowed officers to acquire their commissions and promotions, contributed to a further decline in the importance of professional qualifications.